Xiaomi 14 Ultra Makes A Big Entrance In The UAE For The First Time

-Xiaomi proudly announced the global release of its flagship Xiaomi 14 Series at an exclusive event in Barcelona, Spain, ahead of Mobile World Congress 2024 (MWC).
+(MENAFN- Khaleej Times) Xiaomi proudly announces the global release of its flagship Xiaomi 14 Series at an exclusive event in Barcelona, Spain, ahead of Mobile World Congress 2024 (MWC).
 This launch underscores Xiaomi's dedication to delivering exceptional experiences worldwide.

-The event also unveiled other exciting products, including the Xiaomi Watch S3, Xiaomi Smart Band 8 Pro, and Xiaomi Watch 2, soon to be accessible to users in the United Arab Emirates.
+The event also unveiled other exciting products, including the Xiaomi Watch S3, Xiaomi Smart Band 8 Pro, and Xiaomi Watch 2, soon to be accessible to users in the UAE.

-Xiaomi unveils the Xiaomi 14 Ultra, a professional flagship featuring an innovative circular camera module and sleek Black and White designs for global markets.
-The robust Xiaomi Guardian Structure ensures durability with a high-strength aluminum frame, nano-tech vegan leather, and Shield Glass.
-Crafted from a single aluminum block, it offers 1.38x improved frame strength.
+Xiaomi unveils the Xiaomi 14 Ultra, a professional flagship featuring an innovative circular camera module and sleek black and white designs for global markets.
+The robust Xiaomi Guardian Structure ensures durability with a high-strength aluminium frame, nano-tech vegan leather, and shield glass.
+Crafted from a single aluminium block, it offers 1.38x improved frame strength.

 The Xiaomi 14 Ultra features a versatile quad-camera system with focal lengths from 12mm to 120mm.
 The main camera boasts a ƒ/1.63-ƒ/4.0 variable aperture, ensuring seamless exposure adjustments.
 With Leica optics and a 50MP sensor, it supports 8K 30fps shooting on all four cameras, capturing unparalleled clarity.
 The new Movie mode enhances videography, offering a 2.39:1 aspect ratio and 180° shutter rule for an authentic cinematic look.